 All students undertake not to carry out any unsupervised teaching of the Alexander Technique to the public until they are qualified.

-- A deposit of one third of a term’s fees is required to be paid before beginning training and this amount will be deducted from the final term’s fees.
+- A deposit of one sixth of a term’s fees is required to be paid before beginning training and this amount will be deducted from the final term’s fees.

 - The fees are in line with those of other Alexander Technique teacher training courses in the UK.
 They are subject to annual review; however, our aim is to keep the fees constant for each individual throughout their nine terms of training.